Miguel Pérez (baseball)

-Miguel Ángel Pérez (born September 25, 1983) is a Venezuelan former professional baseball catcher.
-He played in Major League Baseball for the Cincinnati Reds.
+Miguel Ángel Pérez (born September 25, 1983) is a Venezuelan former professional baseball catcher and current bullpen coach for the Pittsburgh Pirates of Major League Baseball (MLB).
+He played in MLB for the Cincinnati Reds.

-Professional baseball career
+Playing career

 Born in Guatire, Venezuela, Pérez was signed by the Cincinnati Reds in November 2000.
 He began his professional career in 2001, and spend the next seven seasons in the Reds' farm system.
-He opened the 2005 season with Single-A Sarasota and hit .268 in 80 games before being promoted to Triple-A Louisville, where he hit .208 in 21 games.
+Pérez opened the 2005 season with the Single–A Sarasota Reds and hit .268 in 80 games before being promoted to the Triple–A Louisville Bats, where he hit .208 in 21 games.
 He made his major league debut with Cincinnati on September 7, 2005.
-In two games he went 0-for-3.
+In two games, Pérez went 0–for–3.
 After the 2007 season, Pérez became a free agent.

-On December 21, 2007, the Pittsburgh Pirates signed Pérez to a minor league contract with an invitation to spring training.
+On December 21, 2007, the Pittsburgh Pirates signed Pérez to a minor league contract that included an invitation to spring training.
 After the 2008 season, he re-signed with the Pirates.
-After the 2009 season, he became a free agent.
+After the 2009 season, Pérez became a free agent.

-He signed with the Cleveland Indians in March 2010 and played for the Akron Aeros that season.
-He signed with the Washington Nationals after the 2010 season, but was traded to the Pittsburgh Pirates for a player to be named later or cash considerations on June 27, 2011.
-He was traded back to Washington on August 9, but signed with Pittsburgh before the 2012 season.
+Pérez signed with the Cleveland Indians in March 2010 and played for the Akron Aeros that season.
+He signed with the Washington Nationals after the 2010 season, but was traded to the Pirates in exchange for a player to be named later or cash considerations on June 27, 2011.
+Pérez was traded back to Washington on August 9, and signed with Pittsburgh before the 2012 season.
 In November 2012, he became a free agent.
-In January 2013, Pérez resigned with the Pirates, and played for the AA Altoona Curve for four games.
+In January 2013, Pérez re–signed with the Pirates, and played for the Double–A Altoona Curve for four games.

+Coaching career

-He served as a coach with the West Virginia Power in 2014, with the Altoona Curve in 2015 and with the Indianapolis Indians in 2016.
+Pérez served as a coach with the West Virginia Power in 2014, with the Altoona Curve in 2015 and with the Indianapolis Indians in 2016.
 In 2017, he became the manager of the Bristol Pirates before moving to the Greensboro Grasshoppers for the 2019 season.
+He spent the 2021 season managing the Altoona Curve.
+Pérez became the Manager for the Indianapolis Indians in 2022, remaining in that role through 2024.

+On December 13, 2024, the Pittsburgh Pirates hired Pérez as their bullpen coach.